Ive24/Code1/Diary/Code1_Diary.md

 Hypertext

-Text that is organized in order to connect related items, referst to links that connect web pages to one another (within a single website or between different ones)
+Text that is organized in order to connect related items, to links that connect web pages to one another (within a single website or between different ones)refers

 Markup